schmeter/music/docs/presentation.md

 To provide music to visitors of your website was already possible with an early version of Internet Explorer, where you could put a file as a background noise into your HTML code, like to be seen here:
 https://developer.mozilla.org/en-US/docs/Web/HTML/Element/bgsound

-This was quite annoying and uncomfortably to use, so that visitors mainly would not return to that site.
+This was quite annoying and uncomfortably to use, so that visitors mainly would not return to that site again.

 ## Present